 The mentor must agree to specific time commitments, including a minimum of 1 hour per week for dialogue, discussion, and reflection, as well as, additional time for interaction (prayer, orientation, instruction, evaluation, guiding, etc.).
-This meeting is required to happen in person. **Note: The mentor is not responsible for the “teaching” of the course.
+This meeting should happen in person. **Note: The mentor is not responsible for the “teaching” of the course.
 Due to COVID-19 restrictions, we are making exceptions for in person meetings at this time.
 Students must notify the Mentoring Office to ask for an exception if in person meetings each week is not possible for the semester.

 The mentor must develop, in partnership with the student, a specific plan for their work together, which will constitute an Apprentice/Mentor Covenant.
 The plan will be developed in accordance with the document, “Guide for Development of an Apprentice/Mentor Mentoring Track Covenant” which has been provided by the Dean of Graduate Studies and Director of the Mentoring Program.

 Please contact the Mentoring Office of NOBTS if there are any questions concerning the requirements.
 Exceptions must be approved through the Mentoring Office.